The Old Testament Law was to point out the people's sins, and to show them it is impossible to please God by trying to obey all His laws.

 (The Apostle Paul, Gal 3:18-19, ESV).

-The covenant with Abraham shows that faith is the only way to be saved and enter into Heaven.
+The Covenant with Abraham shows that faith is the only way to enter into Heaven.
 God's promise to Abraham was through faith, while the Old Law focuses on actions.
-Faith does not do away with the law; but the more we know God, the more we see how sinful we are
+Faith does not do away with the law; but the more we know God, the more obvious our sins become.

 Christians are to depend on their faith in Christ alone for salvation.
 In fact, Christ is the only way given for mankind to enter into Heaven.
 (1 Tim 2:5)